code-saturne/code_saturne/salome/cfd_study/doc/intro.rst

             .. image:: images/CFDSTUDY_info.png
               :align: center
-              :width: 10cm

         - Tools: display the file of parameter, open an xterm.

     - **Help** menu:

         - **CFDSTUDY module User's guide** menu: display this document in html format.
-        - **Code_Saturne NEPTUNE_CFD** menu: several guides are available through this menu.
-These guides are enable only if the GUI of the code is displayed.
+        - **CFD module** menu: direct access to Code_Saturne (and NEPTUNE_CFD):
+                - theoretical guide,
+                - tutorial guide,
+                - user guide,

-- Toolbar
+                - doxygen documentation.

-    - From the left to the right:
+- Toolbar (from the left to the right):

         .. image:: images/CFDSTUDY_toolbar.png
-          :align: left
+          :align: center
-          :width: 7cm

     - Set CFD study Location
     - Add a new case in a study
     - Launch the GUI
     - Run a case
     - Save CFD Data file
     - Save as CFD Data file
     - Close a GUI
     - Undo
     - Redo

 - GUI: additional functionalities are available: